By David Sobotta

 There are more good restaurants than you can try in a week.
 All are walking distance from the places I have suggested .

 Being able to ditch your car and to walk or bike to everything is what makes Beaufort a really special destination.
 You can just forget your gas guzzler once you get there.
 Traveling by foot, boat, or bike are all popular and great ways to get around.

-Also Beaufort has enough wide streets so nothing is crowded except perhaps on the 4th of July.
+Also Beaufort has enough wide streets so nothing is crowded except during special event weekends and perhaps on the 4th of July.
 This is unlike Ocracoke, Swansboro, and Chincoteague where cars can hardly move most of the time.